StephenKerry/IOTAssesment/README.md

 * References: Followed https://randomnerdtutorials.com/raspberry-pi-send-email-python-smtp-server/ for STMP gmail code configuration
 * Used Week 5 Doorbell script from lab for camera configuration
+* Used ChatGPT To edit ReadMe to look nicer with italix text and formatting